KEYS TO SUCCESS

 Getting to know and seeking support of an academic advisor

 Advisors do more that just help students register for classes.
-The FAAS office is available to help students navigate through their freshman year.
+UAS is available to help students navigate through their freshman year.
 If your student calls home and is concerned about academics, or just has some questions, encourage them to take ownership of their education and seek out the support or advice of an advisor.

 Getting involved on campus